 However, when the engagement really drops back down, you probably also want to drop down the frequency of texting.
 You may even want to possibly turn it off altogether until they show some interest again.
 Otherwise, you’re just going to wear them out and they’re going to ignore you.
 You have to hit them while it’s hot, so to speak, when there may have already been some previous engagement that you’ve had with them.

-And you’re just kind of following up on that previous engagement and offering something else, offering more value or just furthering the conversation.
-Maybe you’re getting information from them, but it’s a little bit more timely if you just had some recent engagement with them.
-That’s opposed to kind of a blind, out of the blue text that comes maybe, let’s say a month later after some engagement.
+And you’re just kind of following up on that previous engagement and offering something else, offering more value, or just furthering the conversation.
+Maybe you’re getting information from them, but it’s a little bit more time if you just had some recent engagement with them.
+That’s opposed to kind of a blind, out-of-the-blue text that comes maybe, let’s say a month later after some engagement.

 The bottom line with text message marketing is you’ve got to be careful.